tenstorrent/tt-torch/docs/src/getting_started_build_from_source.md

 # Getting Started

-This document describes how to build the TT-XLA project on your local machine.
+This document describes how to build the TT-Torch project on your local machine.
 You must build from source if you want to develop for TT-Torch.
 If you only want to run models, please choose one of the following sets of instructions instead:
 * [Installing a Wheel and Running an Example](getting_started.md) - You should choose this option if you want to run models.
-* [Using a Docker Container to Run an Example](getting_started_docker.md) - Choose this option if you want to keep the environment for running models separate from your existing environment.
+* [Using a Docker Container to Run an Example](getting_started_docker.md) - Choose this option if you want to keep the environment separate from your existing environment.

 The following topics are covered: